Cynthia Kenna Mullins

 ckpaintings@gmail.com

 Ms. Mullins has exhibited her work in many solo, juried and group shows in such Connecticut venues as The New Britain Museum of American Art, Silvermine Gallery, Nylen Gallery, The Carriage Barn Arts Center, The Lockwood-Mathews Museum, the Merritt Parkway Museum, and the Rockwell Gallery; in New York City, the Sylvia Wald and Po Kim and Prince Street Galleries.
 Ms. Mullins is regionally known for her Merritt Parkway Series.
-Her paintings have sold and found homes in many U.S. states and she has won numerous awards for her oils and pastels including, Best in Show in 2016 at the New Canaan Carriage Barn Art Center’s Juried Spectrum Exhibit and Second Prize in 2017 at the Ridgefield Guild of Artists’ 40th Juried Exhibition.
+Her paintings have sold and found homes in the United States and abroad.

 Ms. Mullins’ roots run deep, as she is the great, great granddaughter and great, great grandniece of renowned Hudson Valley River School painters Aaron Draper Shattuck and Samuel Colman.
-She sits on the board of the Ridgefield Guild of Artists as Creative Director, is an artist member of the Silvermine Guild, New Canaan, a juried member of the National Association of Women Artists, NYC, as well as a member of the Carriage Barn Arts Center, Westport Arts Center Collective and various other organizations.
+She sits on the board of the Ridgefield Guild of Artists as Creative Director, is an artist member of the Silvermine Guild, New Canaan, a juried member of the National Association of Women Artists, NYC, as well as a member of the Carriage Barn Arts Center, The Artists Collective of Westport and various other organizations.